 - Ready to Commercialize Track – validated lab prototypes poised for moving into the next stage of prototype development for customer testing.

-- Students teams from either track are eligible to win the grand prize of $50,000.
+- Student teams from all tracks are eligible to win the grand prize of $50,000.

-- Team concepts are limited to technical or service-based solutions that are novel applications of new or existing technologies or innovative financing models, and fit within the mission of the Department of Energy’s Energy Efficiency and Renewable Energy Office.
+- For the DOE portion of the competition, team concepts are limited to technical or service-based solutions that are novel applications of new or existing technologies or innovative financing models, and fit within the mission of the Department of Energy’s Energy Efficiency and Renewable Energy Office.
 Specifically, “The Office of Energy Efficiency and Renewable Energy works to strengthen the United States’ energy security, environmental quality, and economic vitality in public-private partnerships.
 It supports this goal through (1) enhancing energy efficiency and productivity; and (2) bringing clean, reliable and affordable energy technologies to the marketplace.”
 Acceptable technology areas are represented by EERE’s ten program offices:

 - Teams can compete in multiple regional competitions, but are only eligible to win first prize once at a regional competition.